sandhya13r/AI-Code-Review-App/README.md

 # AI Code Reviewer

 An AI-powered web application that analyses Python code and provides detailed feedback on logic, style and efficiency.
-This project was built as part of the Elevate Labs Python Internship submission.
+This project was built as part of the Elevate Labs Python Developer Internship submission.

 ---